-Depending on the car you have, the options available to you will be different as there are many different types of car keys.
-Car key copies are generally the easiest to get, but car key origination (when you’ve lost all of your car keys) your choices of getting a key made are more limited.
+Depending on the car you have, the options available to you will be different, as there are many different types of car keys.
+Car key copies are generally the easiest to get, but if you need a car key originated (when you’ve lost all of your car keys) your choices of getting a key made are more limited.
 The cost of making a car key will also depend on where you go to get the car key made.

 What are the Different Types of Car Keys that Can be Made?

 How to Get a Car Key Copy Made

 I’ve Lost My Car Keys?
 How to Get a New Key for My Car?

 When You Likely Need a Dealer to Make a Car Key

 What are the Common Types of Car Keys Made?